Disease Study Areas

 The PH program focuses on identifying how population characteristics (e.g. DNA, age, nutrition, and presence of other diseases) affect susceptibility to and/or resistance to infectious diseases.

-Texas Biomed’s Department of Virology and Immunology develops vaccines and therapeutics against viral pathogens, and determines how viruses replicate and spread through basic and applied research.
+Texas Biomed’s researchers develop vaccines and therapeutics against viral pathogens, and determine how viruses replicate and spread through basic and applied research.